ml-explore/mlx-examples/clip/README.md

 python test.py

 ### Photo Attribution
-We used the photo of a cat ("assets/cat.jpeg") and the photo of a dog ("assets/dog.jpeg").
-"Cat" by London's is licensed under CC BY-SA 2.0.
+"assets/cat.jpeg" is a "Cat" by London's is licensed under CC BY-SA 2.0.
-"Happy Dog" by tedmurphy is licensed under CC BY 2.0.
+"assets/dog.jpeg" is a "Happy Dog" by tedmurphy is licensed under CC BY 2.0.